van-essa/Battleships-Game-Project/README.md

 The second board is the computer's board, where the player's guesses will be shown.
 The ship locations will never be revealed unless the player hits the battleships.
 The symbols that will display are
-- "-"When the player or the computer missed the battleship
+- "-" When the player or the computer missed the battleship
-- "X "when a battleship has been hit by the player or the computer.
+- "X" When a battleship has been hit by the player or the computer

 The player and the computer have 10 turns to find and hit all the ships.
 Whoever hits and syncs all opponent's battleships first is the winner.
 If no one managed to synch all the battleships in the 10 rounds, no one wins, and the game is over.

 ## User Stories
 Ultimate Battleships was created using Python, where the user challenges the computer.
 The following points describe the display of the game:
 * Welcome message to the user, displaying the number of ships, board size and the number of turns
-* Following by asking the user to input his/her name
+* Following by asking the user to input their name
 * The user's board is displayed with their battleship locations for the computer to guess
 * The computer's board is displayed for the user to guess the computer's battleship locations
 * Then the user inputs their guess for row